Get PrEP & DoxyPEP online

 Potential long-term side effects are rare and usually reversible after stopping PrEP.

-Regular testing while on PrEP is mandatory to monitor HIV status & PrEP tolerance
+Regular testing while on PrEP is mandatory to monitor HIV status & PrEP tolerance.

 What is PrEP?